Chemical communication in insects

 Chemical communication in insects is social signalling between insects of the same or different species, using chemicals.
 These chemicals may be volatile, to be detected at a distance by other insects' sense of smell, or non-volatile, to be detected on an insect's cuticle by other insects' sense of taste.
 Many of these chemicals are pheromones, acting like hormones outside the body.

-Among the many functions of chemical communication are attracting mates, aggregating conspecific individuals of both sexes, deterring other individuals from approaching, marking a trail, and triggering aggression.
+Among the many functions of chemical communication are attracting mates, aggregating conspecific individuals of both sexes, deterring other individuals from approaching, announcing a new food source, marking a trail, recognizing nest-mates, marking territory and triggering aggression.

+Chemical communication within a species can be usurped by other species in chemical mimicry.
+The mimic produces allomones or pheromones to influence the behaviour of another insect, the dupe, to the mimic's advantage.
+The process is important in ant mimicry where species that do not look like ants are accepted into the ant colony.

 History of research

+In 1960, Dethier, Brown, and Smith categorised chemical signals into six groups.

 In 1965, the entomologist Edward O. Wilson published a paper on chemical communication in the social insects, arguing that their societies were principally organised by "complex systems of chemical signals".
 By 1990, Mahmoud Ali and David Morgan noted that the field had grown too large to review comprehensively.

 Semiochemicals

 In addition to the use of means such as making sounds, generating light, and touch for communication, a wide range of insects have evolved chemical signals, semiochemicals.
 Types of semiochemicals include pheromones and kairomones.
 Chemoreception is the physiological response of a sense organ to a chemical stimulus where the chemicals act as signals to regulate the state or activity of a cell.

+Semiochemicals are often derived from plant metabolites.
+They can be grouped by which individuals they act upon: